AppleButterJam/Introduction-to-Apple-Butter/How To Contribute.md

 To edit a guide (I guess you could say things are getting pretty serious), click on the guide name, then edit.
 Then have fun.
 Seriously, you're allowed.
 Ownership is a non-term in these parts.

 To start a new guide, start from the AppleButterJam main page [https://github.com/AppleButterJam] and see if there's an appropriate repository.
 If there isn't, there's a big Create New Repository Button staring at you, and you can start a new "bucket" of guides.
 If there's a natural home for it, head there and either way, click the plus symbol, bordered to the left and bottom, next to the repository name.
+Call it title.md to use the Markdown language that makes it pretty.

 If you're editing or starting a new repository, here's a cheatsheet for Github Markdown: http://nestacms.com/docs/creating-content/markdown-cheat-sheet.
 But honestly?
 You can get pretty far with the following: